rsmith8917/wordUpReactNative/README.md

-# wordUpReactNative
+# Word Up

-Word search game that can be described as "Boggle meets Tetris".
+Word search game for Android that can be described as "Boggle meets Tetris".

 ## Getting Started